ahnpj/incident-response-and-investigations/intrusion-and-lateral-movement-investigations/windows-intrusion-lifecycle-lateral-movement-investigation/README.md

 The analysis focuses on reconstructing attacker behavior using correlated firewall logs, authentication telemetry, endpoint execution events, file artifacts, and registry modifications to produce a complete timeline of compromise across multiple attack stages.

-The investigation demonstrates how an analyst:
-- Identifies reconnaissance through abnormal network scanning behavior
-- Confirms initial access via exposed remote services
-- Reconstructs brute-force authentication activity
-- Detects attacker-created accounts and privilege escalation
-- Identifies malware deployment and persistence mechanisms
-- Detects cleanup actions intended to reduce attacker visibility

 > 👉 **Follow the investigation walkthrough first**
-Begin with `investigation-walkthrough.md` inside an investigation folder to see how I identified, pivoted on, and validated evidence step by step.
+Begin with `investigation-walkthrough.md` inside this investigation folder to see how I identified, pivoted on, and validated evidence step by step.

 > 👉 **Review findings and conclusions**
 Move to the `case-report.md` and `incident-summary.md` to understand what happened, what was confirmed, and why it mattered — from both technical and high-level perspectives.